 What are the four different types of TMS therapy?

 Traditional TMS therapy: This is the primary form of TMS therapy given to patients with Major Depressive Disorder.
-Traditional TMS therapy uses low-intensity magnetic pulses to stimulate nerve cells of the brain that control mood.
+Traditional TMS therapy uses low-intensity magnetic pulses to stimulate brain nerve cells that control mood.

 Deep transcranial magnetic stimulation (dTMS): dTMS involves a non-invasive brain stimulation technique.
 The magnetic stimulation is delivered to the deep brain areas.